 Hub-height wind speeds in wakes are reduced most in stable conditions and least in unstable conditions (Fig. 9a and 9c).
-Within the wind plant, average wind speeds are reduced by up to 2.7 m s-1 in stable conditions, and up 1.5 m s-1 in unstable conditions, as turbines extract momentum from the flow.
+Within the for LA100; Fig. 10a and 10c for LA0), regardless of the amount of added TKE.
+In the LA100 simulations, within the wind plant, average wind speeds are reduced by up to 2.7 m s-1 in stable conditions, and up 1.5 m s-1 in unstable conditions, as turbines extract momentum from the flow.
 In stable conditions, there is also a significant decrease in wind speed downwind of the wind plant (to the northeast, given the dominant southwesterly wind direction during stable condition; see Fig. 6), while in neutral and unstable conditions the extent of the wake is much smaller.
-During unstable conditions, wind speeds are replenished faster due to increased mixing from aloft (Abkar and Porté-Agel, 2013), which reduces the extent of the wake.
-These results confirm the results, as also reported in Figure 12 of Rosencrans et al. (2024).
+During unstable conditions, wind speeds are replenished

+310 faster due to increased mixing from aloft (Abkar and Porté-Agel, 2013), which reduces the extent of the wake, as also reported in Figure Fig. 12 of Rosencrans et al. (2024).